msugan/FINDRES/README.md

 Python code for repeating earthquakes

 # Abstract
-The software package PyRES is an open source seismological software.
+The software package FINDRES is an open source seismological software.
 It consists of some utilities for data preparation (utils directory) and the main program (xxxx.py).
-PyRES is designed to discriminate repeating earthquakes starting from a family of candidate repeating earthquakes, based on the cross-correlation values and S-P time difference between pairs of earthquakes (estimated using cross spectrum).
+FINDRES is designed to discriminate repeating earthquakes starting from a family of candidate repeating earthquakes, based on the cross-correlation values and S-P time difference between pairs of earthquakes (estimated using cross spectrum).

 # Motivation and significance

-The code PyRES is inspired to previously published methods that combine both seismic waveform similarity, using cross-correlation function, and differential S-P travel time measured at each seismic station (Chen et al., 2008 and Shakibay Senobari and Funning, 2019).
+The code FINDRES is inspired to previously published methods that combine both seismic waveform similarity, using cross-correlation function, and differential S-P travel time measured at each seismic station (Chen et al., 2008 and Shakibay Senobari and Funning, 2019).
 The code is versatile and works with and without P and S-wave phase pickings.
 At the moment the reading of phases in archive Hypoellipse and Hypoinverse formats are implemented.
 The code has been